vzakharchenko/dynamic-orm/README.md

         // cache is evicted and get a new value
         Long count3 = unionBuilder.count();
 ```
-#  operator "With" with Union query
+#  CTE with Union query

 ```java
         // create database schema